 Dr. Maloney is a Professor of Medicine in the Division of Pulmonary Sciences and Critical Care Medicine and has been the Data and Safety Officer for alcohol-related projects with CoPARC since 2006.
 He is co-chair of the Scientific Advisory Committee for the CTRC at the University of Colorado Denver.
 He is extensively familiar with reviewing and critiquing safety issues that surround clinical investigations.

-Suzanne Slaughter Suzanne holds a Master of Science Degree in Cell and Molecular Biology and has over 15 years of laboratory experience in both industry and academia.
-She is responsible for the processing, storage, and cataloging of samples collected at the UCD site from all research subjects and patients in the CoPARC biorepository.
-She coordinates the fulfillment and shipping of CoPARC sample requests to collaborators.
-She also performs various laboratory procedures and bioassays as needed.
+Suzanne Slaughter is the CoPARC Laboratory and Biorepository Manager.
+She holds a Master of Science Degree in Cell and Molecular Biology and has over 15 years of laboratory experience in both industry and academia.
+She is responsible for biospecimen processing, storage, and cataloging of samples collected at the UCD site from all research subjects and patients in the CoPARC biorepository.
+Suzanne coordinates Investigators' requests and CoPARC sample fulfillment.
+She also performs various laboratory procedures, immunoassays, cell culture experiments and RNA extractions as needed.

 Isabella graduated from the Colorado School of Public Health located on the University of Colorado Anschutz Medical Campus with a Master of Public Health degree with a concentration in Health Systems, Management, and Policy.
 She also graduated from the University of Colorado Denver with a Bachelor of Arts in Criminal Justice and Minors in Public Health Demography, Sociology, and Behavioral Cognitive Neuroscience.
 She is a Research Services Professional responsible for researcher outreach, website management, biorepository organization, inventory management, and assisting with the processing of clinical specimens.